blackyoshi21825/Tesseract/docs/PACKAGE_SYSTEM.md

 ::print result  # prints 120
 ```

+Please note that built in Tesseract package functions do not require `::`.
+You may add it to your own custom packages.

 ## Creating Custom Packages

 1. Create a new `.c` file in the appropriate directory